-As a marketer, I love seeing local businesses use Facebook events to drive awareness.
+I love seeing local businesses use Facebook events to drive awareness as a marketer.
 But, what I don’t love is not seeing the event on their webpage.

 If you’re hosting a local event without announcing it on your website, you’re losing out on some major local SEO mojo.

-On the flip side, you could rent out your location as an event space like WeWork.
+On the flip side, you could rent out your location as an event space like Station House.

 Is the idea of hosting a local event too overwhelming for you – like the first time you tried to order off the dollar menu at McDonald’s?
 Then consider partnering with a local event.

-Like Suncoast Credit Union did with Swantoberfest.
+Like Suncoast Credit Union does.
 They sponsored the event and provided a discount for the VIP experience.

-If you don’t have the budget to sponsor local events, then talk about the local events.
+If you don’t have the budget to sponsor local events, talk about the local events.

 For example, New York-based digital agency LaunchMetrics put together a report on digital trends at NY Fashion Week.